Carrie Fisher Asked Harrison Ford To Sing Over Her Oscar Death Reel Before She Died

 During Carrie Fisher’s interview on the Rebel Force Radio podcast, via ABC News, back in April 2010, the legendary sci-fi actress informed hosts Jimmy McInerney and Jason Swank of her plan.
-Carrie Fisher remarked,
+Carrie Fisher remarked the following.

 Carrie Fisher was inspired to make this bizarre request to Harrison Ford after watching that year’s tribute at the Academy Awards to John Hughes, which saw a lineup of actors that previously appeared in the writer and director’s films speak glowingly about him.

-Carrie Fisher recalled,
+Carrie Fisher recalled.

 Carrie Fisher even had a song picked out for Harrison Ford to sing.
-Unfortunately for the actor it doesn’t actually exist, though, she he’d likely have to ad-lib the lyrics.
-Fisher added,
+Unfortunately for the actor, it doesn’t actually exist, though, he’d likely have to ad-lib the lyrics.

 What made Carrie Fisher’s request even more superb is that she hasn’t actually ever heard Harrison Ford sing.
 But that didn’t stop her from predicting that he doesn’t have a good singing voice, though, as she insisted, “I don’t think we’re missing much,” when quizzed about Ford’s vocal ability.

 Jimmy McInerney, the man who quizzed Carrie Fisher on this request, now believes that the Academy should proceed with her demand.
-McInerney remarked,
+McInerney remarked.

 ABC News even approached the Academy Of Motion Picture Arts and Sciences and quizzed them about whether or not they will proceed with Carrie Fisher’s request at the 89th Academy Awards.
 They kept their cards close to their collective chest, though, as they insisted that “as far as [they] know” Fisher will “most likely” be included in the In Memoriam segment, but stopped short at suggesting that she will have her own separate tribute.